– December 1, 2011 from DODLIVE.com

 The the Military Postal Service Agency has established a range of deadlines to ensure before-Christmas delivery of packages and letters to service members in deployed locations.

-To get mail to a service member by Christmas at APO/FPO/DPO AE 090-092, 094-098, 340, or 962-966, the latest package can be sent to arrive on time is Dec.
+To get mail to a service member by Christmas at APO/FPO/DPO AE 090-092, 094-098, 340, or 962-966, the latest a package can be sent to arrive on time is Dec.
 17 — that means senders have to pay for Express Mail.
 If senders have already got packages ready and they want to send earlier — and pay less — they can put them in the mail by Dec.
 10 and pay for either 1st Class or Priority mail.
 Mail to APO/FPO/DPO AE 093 must be sent by Dec.
 3, regardless of the class of mail service used.

 Wondering what you should include in your care package this year?
 Check out some great ideas from various online sources.